Alexander Waverly: Character

-Along with Solo and Kuryakin, Alexander Waverly was the only character to appear on the show on a weekly basis.
-He is one of five regional heads in charge of the multi-national organisation, though his position appears to be that of primus inter pares, i.e., first among equals.
-In one episode he presides over an annual meeting of the regional heads ('The Summit Five Affair').
+Solo, Kuryakin, and Waverly were the only regular characters on the program.
+Waverly is one of five regional heads in charge of the multi-national organization, though his position appears to be that of primus inter pares ("first among equals").
+In one episode he presides over an annual meeting of the regional heads ("The Summit Five Affair").

-In contrast to the ambiguity surrounding the backgrounds of Solo and Kuryakin, we are given some insight into Waverly's family situation.
-He mentions a grandson called Melvin in 'The Bat Cave Affair'.
-His cousin Lester Baldwin (also played by Carroll) appears in 'The Bow Wow Affair'.
-His brother-in-law is Professor Hemingway of Y.I.T., who he sometimes uses as a consultant ('The Mad, MAD Tea Party Affair').
-In 'The Cap and Gown Affair' it emerges that Waverly is an alumnus of Blair University.
-His niece Maude Waverly, played by Yvonne Craig, appears in the U.N.C.L.E. film One Spy too Many although she does not feature in 'The Alexander the Greater Affair' the two-part television episode on which the film is based.
+In contrast to the ambiguity of the backgrounds of Solo and Kuryakin, Waverly's family situation is fleshed out over the course of the series.
+He mentions a grandson called Melvin in "The Bat Cave Affair".
+His cousin, Lester Baldwin (also played by Carroll), appears in "The Bow Wow Affair".
+His brother-in-law is Professor Hemingway of Y.I.T., who sometimes consults with the organization ("The Mad, MAD Tea Party Affair").
+"The Cap and Gown Affair" reveals that Waverly is an alumnus of Blair University.
+His niece, Maude Waverly, played by Yvonne Craig, appears in the U.N.C.L.E. film One Spy Too Many, although she does not feature in "The Alexander the Greater Affair" the two-part television episode on which the film is based.

 Mr. Waverly was also a regular in the short-lived spin-off series, The Girl from U.N.C.L.E., making Carroll one of the first actors to play the same role in two television shows.

 Personality

 Waverly is the stereotypical Englishman, formal, reserved, dressing in tweeds and smoking a large pipe.
 He addresses everyone by their courtesy titles and surnames.
 He is the head of Section One in U.N.C.L.E. headquarters in New York.
-He appears to have been something of a ladies man in his youth ('The Bow Wow Affair).
+He appears to have been something of a ladies man in his youth ("The Bow Wow Affair").

 In the first two seasons Waverly is depicted as an unsentimental, tough, pragmatic leader.
 By the third season, however, he is presented as a more humane, although still pragmatic character.
-In the third season two-part episode 'The Concrete Overcoat Affair,' Solo objects to the fact that his partner Kuryakin has been sent on a suicide mission.
+In the third season two-part episode "The Concrete Overcoat Affair", Solo objects to the fact that his partner Kuryakin has been sent on a suicide mission.
 Although he chastises the agent for questioning his authority, Waverly allows him to go to Kuryakin's aid.
 As Solo leaves, Waverly can be heard muttering, "Alexander Waverly, sentimental grandmother of the year."

-Although primarily working out of headquarters, on rare occasions Waverly joins in missions in the field.
-He goes undercover in 'The Pieces of Fate Affair' and during the show's fourth season, he is captured along with three of his agents.
-He masterminds their escape with the aid of a blade hidden in a flower in his buttonhole ('The Deep Six Affair').
+Although primarily working inside headquarters, on rare occasions Waverly joins missions in the field.
+He goes undercover in "The Pieces of Fate Affair" and during the show's fourth season, he is captured along with three of his agents.
+He masterminds their escape with the aid of a blade hidden in a flower in his buttonhole ("The Deep Six Affair").